 Diwali Downtown Surrey

-Head to Surrey City Hall for a family-friendly afternoon of unique musical and dance performances on November 5.
-This year’s celebration theme is that of an Indian wedding to commemorate the organizer’s 20th anniversary of curating Diwali events in BC.
-Experience the excitement of a Baraat (joyful wedding day procession) and Shaadi (wedding ceremony)!
+Head to Surrey City Hall for a family-friendly afternoon of unique musical and dance performances on October 20.
 Immerse yourself in lively performances by South Asian musicians and dancers, and be a part of the festivities by wearing sparkling attire.
 Enjoy a cup of masala or ginger chai while viewing the colourful Rangoli displays, and visit the Diwali-themed arts and crafts zone.
+And be sure to catch a live reading from the book “Henna is…” by talented BC artist and illustrator Anu Chouhan.
+This charming picture book for children celebrates henna, a traditional plant-based temporary tattoo form popular in South Asian cultural celebrations.

 Diwali Celebration